 If we are unable to locate or contact an owner, animals are generally held for 72 hours and then made available for adoption.
 The “stray hold” times for animals are specified in Kitsap County animal control ordinances as follows:

 - Unlicensed dogs and cats are held for 72 hours

 - Licensed dogs and cats are held for 7 days

 - Litters of puppies and kittens (under 7 weeks old) are held for 24 hours

 If your animal comes in to KHS as a stray

 As the designated Animal Control agency in Kitsap County, KHS is required by county or local ordinances to pick up, care for, shelter, vaccinate, and provide emergency medical care for stray animals.
-Our contracts with Kitsap County and local municipalities also authorize us to charge impound, boarding and vaccination fees to recover the cost of collecting, boarding and caring for stray or lost pets during their stay at the shelter.
-These fees are listed below.
+Our contracts with Kitsap County and local municipalities authorize us to charge impound, boarding and vaccination fees to cover the cost of these services.
+Kitsap County ordinances also require us to microchip the stray animals we impound that reside in unincorporated Kitsap County and to collect a fee for implanting the microchip.
+The redemption fees are listed above.

 Care Provided: While your animal is here (unless you reclaim it on the day it was brought in), it will receive food, housing, daily care and socializing from our staff and volunteers.
 If necessary, your pet will receive emergency veterinary care (at KHS or at an emergency animal hospital).